-To efficiently handle a remote team, managers must identify and solve the challenges of hiring and managing virtual team members, before doing so.
+To handle a remote team, managers must identify and solve the challenges of hiring and managing virtual team members.

-Feedback sessions, for example, are crucial for remote workers.
-Research shows that fully and nearly fully remote employees that received good feedback in the past week were 4.6 times more likely to be engaged with the team.
+Managers can even use this template as a way to organize remote workers’ feedback.
+Research shows that remote employees who received feedback in the past week were 4.6 times more likely to be engaged with the team.

 Effective team management is essential for both team and organizational success.